axiom-crypto/worldcoin-aggregation/client-circuit/README.md

 The public output size is constant 4.

-Similarly to V1, there is a value `max_proofs` to can be configured.
+Similarly to V1, there is a value `max_proofs` which can be configured.

 ### CLI
 ```